vasile/transit-map/README.md

 ## About

-This project animates vehicles (markers) on a map using the public transport timetables to interpolate their positions along the routes (polylines).
+This project animates vehicles (markers) on a map using public transport timetables to interpolate their positions along the routes (polylines).

 **NEW: Plug and play your GTFS files !** Check the [GTFS-viz](https://github.com/vasile/GTFS-viz) for more information.